'

 So you have a shortlist of potential speakers, you now need to decide if they are right for your event but also if they can deliver the goods.

 See them in action – the obvious way to determine if they are right for your event is to watch them speak.
-If your timeframes allow then this really is the best way to judge if a speaker is suitable.
+If your timeframes allow, then this really is the best way to judge if a speaker is suitable.
 The next best thing is to watch them speak at an event on YouTube or Vimeo.
-If you can’t find them on these platforms then ask the speaker or their representative to send over some footage of them presenting in front of an audience.
+If you can’t find them on these platforms, then ask the speaker or their representative to send over some footage of them presenting in front of an audience.

 Visit their website – although websites can be misleading, they should at least give you an initial impression of the speaker’s suitability and quality.

 Check Slideshare on LinkedIn – look for your speaker on Slideshare to see what their presentations look like.
 You can get a good idea as to their professionalism and the quality of their talk from the slides they use.
-Someone with well-presented and attractively designed slides is often a speaker that makes an effort.
+Someone with well-presented and attractively designed slides is often a speaker who makes an effort.

-Speak to them – having a direct conversation over Skype or phone allows you to ask them key questions and also to get a feel as to how they carry themselves and how well you might work together.
+Speak to them – having a direct conversation over Zoom or phone allows you to ask them key questions and also to get a feel as to how they carry themselves and how well you might work together.
 If they ask lots of questions about the event’s themes and the audience you know you are onto a winner.

 References – make the effort to follow up on any references provided.